• Skip to primary navigation

 This recipe was adapted from America’s Test Kitchen The Perfect Cake and Layered by Tessa Huff

-Confetti Cake with Buttercream
+Confetti Layer Cake with Confetti Buttercream

 Confetti Cake with Buttercream Frosting